gonstr/AntiCore/README.md

-# anti-ui
+# AntiCore

-UI Components.
-Best used together with my WA packs.
+Helper addon, for use with my WA packs.